shsagir/play-area-sync/docs/craft-3-setup.md

 When you have installed Craft with Composer that value might already contain a value.
 Just replace it with the one from the fortrabbit Dashboard.
 You can also go the other way around and paste your local existing security key to the Dashboard.

-### MySQL table prefixes
+## MySQL table prefixes

 When your local Craft installation contains a table prefix the one on the fortrabbit App should have the same one.
-Set the table prefix on fortrabbit with the App [ENV vars](/env-vars).
+You can set the table prefix on fortrabbit with the App's [ENV vars](/env-vars) like so:

 ```dotenv
 # Example Table prefix
 DB_TABLE_PREFIX=craft_
 ```

 ### cpTrigger

-### devMode

-### allowUpdates

 ### siteUrl

 ## Database setup